sweeks/multiviewer/README.md

 The power button toggles on/off the power of all the hardware in the system, including Apple TVs, Jtech, soundbar, and TV.

-The Sports and Apple TV app are the ordinary iOS apps, and are handy for choosing what to watch.
-From the Apple TV app, you can share a show to start it playing on the selected TV -- unfortunately, this only works reliably for shows, and not for most sports streams, so far.
+The Sports and TV app are the ordinary iOS apps, and are handy for choosing what to watch.
+From the TV app, you can share a show to start it playing on the selected TV -- unfortunately, this only works reliably for shows, and not for most sports streams, so far.

 # Implementation